GLU-Net: Global-Local Universal Network for Dense Flow and Correspondences: Detailed results

 \subsubsection{Results on HPatches dataset}

-\parsection{Comparison to different training datasets} DGC-Net~\cite{Melekhov2019} is trained on pairs of $240 \times 240$ images created from applying synthetic transformations to the $480 \times 640$ Tokyo Time Machine dataset~\cite{Arandjelovic2016} and cropping them (denoted as \textit{tokyo}).
-Since we cannot train GLU-Net on the same \textit{tokyo} dataset due to its small resolution, for completeness, we additionally trained our GLOCAL-Net, that also has a fixed input resolution, on \textit{tokyo} and compare the results to GLOCAL-Net trained on our \textit{CityScape-DPED-ADE} dataset.
-It is important to note that GLOCAL-Net has 3 pyramid levels, the finest one at $64 \times 64$ resolution for a pre-determined input resolution of $256 \times 256$.
-On the other hand, DGC-Net~\cite{Melekhov2019} has 5 pyramid levels, the last one applied on input resolution $240 \times 240$.
-We evaluate those networks on HP-240 and HP and present the results in Table~\ref{tab:diff-dataset}.

-GLOCAL-Net obtains similar results on both HP and HP-240 datasets, independently of its training data \textit{tokyo} or \textit{CityScape-DPED-ADE}.
-Since both datasets were created by applying the same synthetic transformations, this support the fact that transformation and displacement statistics are more important for generalization properties than image content~\cite{Mayer2018,Schuster2019b,Sun2019}.

-\parsection{Detailed results on HP and HP-240} Detailed results obtained by different models on the various view-points of the HP and HP-240 datasets are presented in Table~\ref{tab:details-HP}.
-It corresponds to Table~\ref{tab:geo-match-HP} of the main paper.
+Detailed results obtained by different models on the various view-points of the HP and HP-240 datasets are presented in Table~\ref{tab:details-HP}.
+It corresponds to Table~\ref{tab:geo-match-HP} of the main paper, that only provides the average over all viewpoint IDs.
+Note that increasing view-point IDs lead to increasing geometric transformations due to larger changes in viewpoint.
 We outperform all other methods for each viewpoint ID on both low resolution (HP-240) and high-resolution images (HP).
 Particularly, our network permits to gain a lot of accuracy (in the order of 3 to 4 times higher for PCK-1 on HP) as compared to DGC-Net.
 Additional qualitative examples are shown in Figure~\ref{hp}.

 We additionally present the PCK curves computed over the different viewpoints of HP, as a function of the relative distance threshold.
 We do not set a pixel-level thresholds for the PCK curves since HP image pairs have different resolutions in general.
 GLU-Net achieves better accuracy (better PCK) for all thresholds compared to PWC-Net~\cite{Sun2018}, LiteFLowNet~\cite{Hui2018} and DGC-Net~\cite{Melekhov2019}.
 Importantly, GLU-Net obtains significantly better PCK for low thresholds.